 This measure uses the same total cost as used in the Cost per Customer calculation above.
 The total cost is divided by the kilometers of line that Festival operates to serve its customers.
-Festival's 2017 rate is \$49,303 per Km of line, a 4.5% decrease over 2016.
-Festival generally experiences minimal growth in its total kilometers of lines due to low annual customer and population growth rate and as a result, cost per Km of line between 2013 and 2016 had increased slightly year over year with the slight increases in total cost as per the benchmarking study.
-In 2017 Festival's total cost decreased mainly due to a reduction in the capital parameter and therefore this value also decreased.
-Festival continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers.
+Festival's 2019 rate is \$53,219 per Km of line, a 1.3% decrease over 2018.
+Festival generally experiences minimal growth in its total kilometers of lines due to low annual customer and population growth rate and as a result, the decrease in this measure is mainly driven by total costs.
+Festival continues to seek innovative solutions to help ensure cost/km of line remains competitive and within acceptable limits to our customers